annaesvensson/yellow-install/README.md

 ## How to install a website

 Download Datenstrom Yellow and follow the installation instructions.
 The installer helps you with setting up your website and makes sure all installation requirements have been met.
-If there are problems during installation your website will display an error message and a link to [troubleshooting](https://datenstrom.se/yellow/help/troubleshooting).
-But on most web servers your website is immediately available.
+If there are problems during installation your website will display an error message and a link to the [troubleshooting](https://datenstrom.se/yellow/help/troubleshooting).
+But on most web servers your website will be immediately available.
 The most important things are included.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to skip the installation

 You can skip the installation at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php skip installation` followed by an option.
 The `small` option installs only the most important things for small websites, this is the same as the standard installation with the English language.
-The `medium` option installs the [help extension](https://github.com/annaesvensson/yellow-help) together with recommended extensions, this is useful if you want to improve the help.
+The `medium` option installs the [help extension](https://github.com/annaesvensson/yellow-help) together with recommended extensions, this is useful if you want to do performance testing.
 The `large` option installs all available extensions, this is useful if you want to run system tests.

 ## Examples